 4. Meet-up Groups

-I personally haven’t used this here yet, but did these all the time when I lived in Chicago.
-My friends here swear by it, they are part of running groups, cooking groups or Japanese food fanatic groups (they literally have a meet up group for everything!)
-Goes along with hobbies, sign up for something you like and are comfortable with, it will make meeting people that much easier.
+I personally haven’t used Meetup here yet, but did these all the time when I lived in Chicago.
+My friends here swear by it,they are part of running groups, cooking groups or Japanese food fanatic groups (they literally have a Meetup group for everything).
+Sign up for something you like and are comfortable with.
+It will make meeting people that much easier.

 5. Your School/Job

 Like all good things, I promise you this is not always easy.
-Americans living in Madrid is not comfortable and it requires some work and effort on your part.
-You need to stay in contact, be confident and ask your new friends to hang out (I try to aim for seeing my friends on a weekly basis so that we don’t lose touch).
-It’s easy to stick with what you know (humungous groups of Americans, American food and speaking English all the time), but if you do, I promise you will miss the magic that Spain has to offer.
-So this week, get out there, use some of that Spanish you’ve been learning and go ask someone “quieres ser mi amigo?!”
-They just might say, “si.”
+Americans living in Madrid don’t have it easy.
+You need to put in some effort.
+See new friends on a weekly basis so that you don’t lose touch with them.
+It’s easy to stick with what you know (humongous groups of Americans, American food and speaking English all the time), but if you do, I promise you will miss the magic that Spain has to offer.
+So this week, get out there, use some of that Spanish you’ve been learning and go ask someone “¿quieres ser mi amigo?”
+They just might say, “sí.”